-There are several theories as to what set off Candida auris, a newly-resistant fungus now becoming more prevalent across the planet.
-According to the research of Dr. Jacques Meis, a microbiologist living in the Netherlands, the rise of Candida auris is related to the increasingly prevalent use of agressive fungicides in farms and gardens.
+There are several theories as to what set off Candida auris, a fungus now becoming more agressive across the planet.
+According to the research of Dr. Jacques Meis, a microbiologist from the Netherlands, the change in attitude of the fungus is related to the increasingly prevalent use of agressive fungicides.